rehearsal-js/rehearsal-js/Supported-Fixes.md

 # Supported CodeFixes

-The following codefixes are supported by Rehearsal.
+The following 39 codefixes are supported by Rehearsal, which resolve 109 different TypeScript diagnostics errors.

 ## Add Missing `async` Keyword